nrfconnect/sdk-nrf/scripts/hid_configurator/README.rst

 .. note::
   The list contains all the configurable modules used by nRF Desktop devices.
-  Make sure that selected module and option combination is supported by the configured device using ``show`` command.
+  Make sure that the selected module and option combination is supported by the configured device using ``show`` command.

 Use the following syntax to display list of options for the given module that can have device runtime options configured: